Svito-zar/NN-for-Missing-Marker-Reconstruction/README.md

-#Deep Autoencoder with TensorFlow for Represantation Learning of CMU MoCap dataset
+# Deep Autoencoder with TensorFlow for Motion Denoising of CMU MoCap dataset

-The goal of this project is to learn a mapping from the human posture to the robot posture, such that robot can convey a human emotion.
+The was a side product of a work towards missing markers reconstruction resulting in a paper [A Neural Network Approach to Missing Marker Reconstruction in Human Motion Capture](https://arxiv.org/abs/1803.02665).

-First we need to learn a good represation of the human motion.
-We will do it by Deep Autoencoder.
+We have used Deep Autoencoder and have observed that it can also remove a significant ammount of noise from the data.